 All of the halls of residence are located on campus within 5-15 minutes' walk from main campus facilities.

 Yes – with advanced notice you can book a tour of the campus, accommodation options, and colleges.
-Accommodation tours at this stage will resume on 13 July 2020 and can be booked online.
+Accommodation tours can be booked online.

 There are six halls of residence that are predominately for students in their first year of study.
 There are three independent halls - Bishop Julius Hall, College House and Rochester and Rutherford Hall.
 Tupuānuku is our new hall for 2021 and the CLV-managed halls are University Hall and Kirkwood Avenue Hall.